 Reduce manual tasks: Even if you understand the laws, mistakes from manually entering information into payroll or reporting systems can occur.
 By reducing manual tasks, you reduce mistakes and risk.
 This can be done by moving to a digital time and attendance system in place of handwritten timecards and spreadsheets.

 Consider moving to a payroll system that also lets you generate required reports in a format that can be uploaded into reporting systems, like the DIR in California.
-This will not only make reporting easier, it can reduce mistakes from keying information in wrong.
+This will not only make reporting easier, but it can also reduce mistakes from keying information in wrong.

-Use industry specific software: Basic payroll is quite different than payroll for construction.
+Use industry-specific software: Basic payroll is quite different than payroll for construction.
 If you’re using software and services that handle the basic needs of a business, then you are missing out on tools that can make life easier.
 Ideally, your payroll solution should handle all basic payroll functions, but include tools that make certified payroll and reporting easy too.

 Look for a payroll solution with features such as: